i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

 # for development of all packages
 npm run install:dev

+# for development of libraries
+npm run install:libs

 # for development of wallet:desktop
 npm run install:desktop

-# for development of libraries
-npm run install:libs

 # Starts the i3M wallet desktop application
 npm start
+# Starts the i3M wallet desktop application in watch mode.
+# The running app will be auto updated while changing the code.
+npm start:watch
 ```